Find Affordable College Courses

 Bennington, VT

-Bennington College did quite well in this year’s ranking of the most popular places for psychology students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the town of Bennington, Bennington is a private not-for-profit college with a fairly small student population.
+Bennington College ranked #7 on this year’s Most Popular Psychology Bachelor’s Degree Schools in Vermont list.
+Located in the distant town of Bennington, Bennington is a private not-for-profit college with a small student population.

 Of the 12 students majoring in psychology at Bennington, 8% are male and 92% are female.